 - Puerto Rican Citizen: History and Political Identity in Twentieth Century New York City (University of Chicago Press, 2010).
 Co-winner, Saloutos prize of the Immigration and Ethnic History Society of the OAH and honorable mention, Casa de las Américas prize.

-Selected publications by Dr. Wendy Woloson, Assistant Professor of History
+Selected Publications by Dr. Wendy Woloson, Associate Professor of History

 - In Hock: Pawning in America from Independence through the Great Depression (University of Chicago, 2012).

 - Refined Tastes: Sugar, Consumers, and Confectionery in 19th-Century America (Johns Hopkins, 2002).